ConditionHQConditionHQ

 The most visible difference is the Bond Administrator.
 In Queensland, bonds are held by the RTA.
 In Victoria, by the RTBA.
 In NSW, by NSW Fair Trading.
 In Western Australia, the bond is held by the Bond Administrator, a function of the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS).
 The Bond Administrator holds the bond, processes refund applications, and facilitates the initial stage of disputes.

 Another significant difference is where unresolved disputes end up.
 Most other states have a dedicated civil and administrative tribunal (QCAT, VCAT, NCAT) that handles tenancy disputes with relatively informal processes and lower costs.
-In Western Australia, bond disputes that cannot be resolved through the Bond Administrator are heard by the Magistrates Court.
-This is a more formal process, and the costs and time involved are higher.
+Since March 2026, Western Australia has moved significantly closer to this model: bond disputes are now decided by the Commissioner for Consumer Protection through an administrative determination process, without requiring either party to attend court in most cases.
+The Magistrates Court remains available as an appeal mechanism within seven days of the Commissioner's decision, and for disputes where any party lives outside Western Australia.

 These structural differences mean that the practical approach to condition reporting and bond management in WA requires some adjustment from what you may be used to in other states.
 This guide covers the current requirements as they stand in 2026, including the significant reforms that have reshaped WA tenancy law in recent years.